-The author’s observations of her family and neighbors, as well as on an event that occurred near her hometown in 1936, when she was 10 years old, close to her hometown, served as the basis for the plot and characters.
+The author’s observations of her family, friends, and neighbours, as well as an incident that happened in 1936, when she was 10 years old, close to her hometown, served as the basis for the plot and characters.

-One critic explains the novel’s impact by writing, “In the twentieth century, To Kill a Mockingbird is probably the most widely read book dealing with race in America, and its protagonist, Atticus Finch, the most enduring fictional image of racial heroism, according to one reviewer who explains the novel’s significance.
+To Kill a Mockingbird is perhaps the most widely read book dealing with race in America in the 20th century, and its protagonist, Atticus Finch, is the most enduring literary picture of racial heroism, according to one reviewer who explains the novel’s significance.